pwhitter1/cs-analyzing-our-arraylist-readme-codeU/README.md

 If we get lucky, we might find the target object right away and return after testing only one element.
 If we are unlucky, we might have to test all of the elements.
 On average, we expect to test half of the elements, so this method is considered linear except in the (unlikely) case that we know the target element is at the beginning of the array.

 The analysis of `remove` is similar.
-Here's my implementation:
+Here's our implementation:

 ```java
 	public E remove(int index) {